GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 The
 [release version of the app](building-deployer.md#tagging-your-deployer-image), as a string.
 This must match the release tag on all your app images.
 For example, `'1.0.5'`.

 ### `publishedVersionMetadata`

-Information about the version, shown to users in the GCP Console when they view their Kubernetes workloads.
+Information about the version, shown to users in the Google Cloud Console when they view their Kubernetes workloads.

 #### `releaseNote`